Merrylands - Holroyd

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Merrylands-Holroyd has 117 active public transport stops offering a mix of train and bus services.
-These stops are served by 54 individual routes, facilitating 5,289 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 141 meters to the nearest stop.
+These stops are served by 54 different routes, facilitating 5,289 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average proximity of 141 meters to the nearest stop.

-Service frequency stands at 755 trips per day across all routes, translating to approximately 45 weekly trips per stop.
+The service frequency across all routes averages 755 trips per day, translating to about 45 weekly trips per individual stop.

 Frequently Asked Questions - Transport